-Remember, these are "pseudo-rewards"!
+Remember, these are finite horizon utilities!

-324.109 = reward of waiting once in s5,
+324.109 = reward of waiting once in s5, then making the best finite horizon decisions for 14 steps, under the assumption that you will then do nothing!

-The policy implicit in the value function changes incrementally...
+- The policy implicit in the value function changes incrementally... - Blue highlight: Optimal action choices in each step - Sometimes multiple choices are optimal!